pstitalia0603/pstitalia0603.github.io/src/site/notes/DATA/Dealing with errors in Power Query.md

 # [New way of Dealing with errors in Power Query – Curbal](https://curbal.com/curbal-learning-portal/new-way-of-dealing-with-errors-in-power-query)

-You are here: [Home](https://curbal.com/) / Knowledge Base / New way of Dealing with errors in Power Query

-*Tip: Start typing in the input box for immediate search results.*

-There is now a new way (Released in May 2020) to manage errors with more granularity in Power Query.
+*There is now a new way (Released in May 2020) to manage errors with more granularity in Power Query.

 Before you could use **try** **otherwise** to capture the error and convert it to null or something else: